OWASP/owasp-istg/src/03_test_cases/user_interfaces/README.md

 **Summary**

-A user interface might disclose information about the surrounding IoT-ecosystem, e.g., sensitive URLs, IP addresses, software in use etc. An attacker might be able to use this information to prepare and execute attacks against the ecosystem.
+A user interface might disclose information about the surrounding ISTG-ecosystem, e.g., sensitive URLs, IP addresses, software in use etc. An attacker might be able to use this information to prepare and execute attacks against the ecosystem.

 For example, relevant information might be included in service banners, response headers or error messages.